Finding my Place in the Freelancing World

 “You enjoy writing, finding a deep fulfilment in writing things for others to read.
 You have a natural ability to communicate through writing.
 The act of writing helps you to clarify your thoughts, so you write clearly and easily.
 Use wisely – you are likely to get pleasure from all types of writing – even emails!”

-Overall, I would say that has been my experience over the last year and a half.
+Overall, I would say that has been my freelancing experience over the last year and a half.
 Obviously, I have had my fair share of writer’s block, and I have come down to the wire with deadlines more than once.
 Luckily, I have also been extremely privileged to have interesting clients and incredible proof-readers/sub-editors to help me through it.

-It’s also not all been writing.
 I have continued to create ‘content’ as part of the Crowd and my own clients.
 Yes, the other C-word that may as well be a swear word these days.
 I stand with friend-of-the-Crowd Ian Truscott’s view on this, as outlined in his excellent blog: “If you are managing a content process, it’s no different if the piece of content is a PDF datasheet, a YouTube “how-to” video, a set of instructions, or a blog post.
 It’s a unit of content traveling along a content supply chain from creator to consumer that should be optimised.”

 Of course, I can’t be as involved in the strategic plans as I was client-side, but I have been able to use that experience to advise on content marketing pieces across all phases of the sales cycle.
 And I’ve loved it.